Chapter 1: Birth and Rebirth

-I pretty much stayed in bed, alternately sleeping off my hangover, reading from “Inferno” and being brought my meals in bed by Calida.
+I stayed in bed, alternately sleeping off my hangover, reading from “Inferno” and eating whatever Calida brought me.
 But that night, I found myself in the library, where Matthew was reading his books again.

 He looked up at me and his shoulders sagged.

 “Matthew,” I began.
 I stood at his side as he sat in a worn loveseat, unable to look at me.

 “Stella,” he replied, more to the book – a collection of poems by Jacques Prevert – than to me.

 And with that, I leaned over Matthew’s body and kissed him as hard as I could.
 The book fell to his lap, forgotten.
 The hunger gnawing at my stomach was satisfied, as something indescribable passed between us.

 But I didn’t know what else to expect so I pulled away.
 All I wanted was that kiss.
 To know that I was wanted for a split second.
 But Matthew hungrily groped for me and held me close, kissing me harder.

 “I’m going to let you down,” Matthew whispered, as he pulled away.

 I was intoxicated by the scent of expensive cologne and body heat, mixing together in a cocktail that I inhaled like oxygen.

 “I might not be what you were expecting.”